Execurve

 Passes the rules

-Your risk engine validates drawdown, consistency, and strategy in real time.
+Your risk engine validates drawdown, consistency, and strategy restrictions in real time, not after the fact.

 4